-That had changed when his father was a boy.
+But that simplicity had changed when his father was a boy.
 The Spanish had gotten fed up with the islanders' tendency to using a singular name.
 When they discovered that fathers took on their son's names as honorifics, the tradition had been halted, forcibly.
 It was impossible, they explained, to get taxes out of everyone equally if there was no way of telling the people apart.
 Being a descendant of a Muslim pirate had been in young Hari's favor.
-The family had a surname, Malihim, and resurrected it to stave off being assigned a Christian name by the Spaniards.
+The family had an unused surname, Malihim, and resurrected it to stave off being assigned a Christian name by the Spaniards.

 But what name, he wondered, did the Thawley parents choose?
+Was it a name of the heart or one of stiff convention?
 He watched as the vibrant figure slowly wilted under the sun.
 Why didn't she take off that ridiculous garment?
 The wool was far too heavy for the beautiful day.
 Her shoulders hunched as she filled pages with lines of script.
-The grim determination in her posture reminded him of the look in her eyes as Hooker spoke fast and clumsy, trying to repair the damage her honesty had caused.
+The grim determination in her posture reminded him of the look in her eyes as Hooker spoke fast and clumsily, trying to repair the damage her honesty had caused.